sbalghari/HyprDots/CONTRIBUTING.md

 # Contributing to Hyprland Dotfiles

-Thank you for considering contributing to **SBalghari HyprDots**!
+Thank you for considering contributing to **SBDots**!
 This project aims to provide a polished and customizable Hyprland setup.
 Your contributions—whether new features, bug fixes, or improvements—are always welcome.

 ## How to Contribute